5 Most Important

 7. The Green Market pushes for more efficient appliances, and companies that keep the Earth in mind.

 Smart Technology increases efficiency and kitchen investments almost always pays off.
 We encourage LED lighting to save on energy.
-We have energy star rated appliances, windows and doors that save a lot of waste in heating and cooling.
+We have energy star rated appliances, Energy star rated windows and doors that are made to hold the winter heat in and the summer hot air out can save a lot of waste in heating and cooling.

-We also have connected appliances so you can double check to see if your dishes are getting clean and your meal is being prepared, or your oven is shut off after you have left.
+We also have smart connected appliances to your phone so you can double check to see if your dishes are getting clean and your meal is being prepared, or your oven is shut off after you have left.

 Even check your refrigerator for your grocery list!